-Peoria Workers Compensation Lawyers
+Peoria Workers' Compensation Attorney

 Peoria is a manufacturing giant in the state of Illinois and home to the production operations of over 200 different companies.
-When workers are injured on the job, the Peoria workers compensation lawyers of Rosenfeld Injury Lawyers LLC are called on to ensure that they receive the medical treatment and financial compensation that they are entitled by state employment laws.
+When workers are injured on the job, the Peoria workers compensation lawyers of Rosenfeld Injury Lawyers LLC are called on to ensure that they receive the medical treatment and financial compensation that they are entitled to receive by state employment laws.

-There are a total of over 28,000 manufacturing jobs throughout the city and an additional 33,100 jobs provided by transportation and utility companies.
+There are a total of over 28,000 manufacturing jobs throughout the city and additional 33,100 jobs provided by transportation and utility companies.
 Construction also makes a significant contribution to the economy as nearly 8,500 workers are employed in the construction and mining industries.

 These injured workers have families to support and obligations to meet.
 An injury often throws their finances into disarray, which is why they need quality Peoria workplace accident lawyers to assist them in recovering the compensation needed to pay for the cost of their recoveries and to continue supporting their families while they get better.

 Causes of Workplace Accidents

-These are common injuries and while workers often have favorable prognoses, they can still be sidelined if the injuries require rehabilitation or surgery.
+These are common work-related injuries, and while employees often have favorable prognoses when seeking medical attention, they can still be sidelined if the injuries require rehabilitation or surgery.
 The more serious injuries that occur at these types of jobs, however, include the following.

 - Pinch point accidents.
 These events occur when a worker has a part of his or her body caught between two moving objects.
 It may result in broken or crushed bones, the loss of a digit or limb or severe disfigurement.

 - Falling objects.
 These are among the most deadly accidents reported in the state because workers are rarely aware of the falling object and sustain severe trauma to the head.
-Traumatic brain injuries can have a long-term impact on cognitive functions, memory, concentration and maintaining motor skills.
+Traumatic brain injuries can have a long-term impact on cognitive functions, memory, concentration, and maintaining motor skills.

 - Contact with hazardous materials.
-Manufacturing workers are often in contact with corrosive or toxic materials that can cause immediate or long term injuries.
+Manufacturing workers are often in contact with corrosive or toxic materials that can cause immediate or long-term injuries.
 When employers do not offer adequate protection from these dangers, employees can pursue compensation for negligence in addition to their workers' compensation benefits.

 Your Right to Workers' Compensation Benefits Following an On-the-Job Accident in Peoria

-It is important to know that whenever you are injured on the job, you are entitled to receive compensation for the full amount of your medical bills, even if the accident was your own fault.
-Employers are required to carry insurance to cover these costs and may be subject to civil and criminal penalties when they do not comply.
-An employer or its insurance company must also provide compensation in a timely manner and any attempt to interfere with your rights can open up the door to additional fines, which are recoverable by the victim.
+It is essential to know that whenever you are injured on the job, you are entitled to receive compensation for the full amount of your medical bills, even if the accident was your own fault.
+Employers are required to carry Workers' Compensation insurance to cover these costs of injuries.
+The company might be subject to civil and criminal penalties when they do not comply with regulations set forth by the workers' compensation system.

 Workers' compensation claims are filed with the Illinois Workers' Compensation Commission.
-Whenever there are disputes between an injured worker and his or her employer over benefits, the commission hears and settles these cases.
+Whenever there are disputes between an injured worker and his or her employer over benefits, the Commission hears and settles these cases.
 It is typically advisable to use personal injury attorneys who specialize in the legal representation of injured employees.

-401 Main Street
+401 Main Street 6th Floor

 Peoria, IL 61602